mrszop/golem-workshop-module-2/01-production-grade-deployments/README.md

 kubectl get node
 ```

-* try to drain node
+* try to drain node (this should only be done by one user)

 ```sh
 kubectl drain "NODE-NAME" --ignore-errors --ignore-daemonsets --delete-emptydir-data # extra options because of metakube specific pods running